Plaintiff with PFAS Claims Pending Against Prime Hydration Permitted to Amend Lawsuit by Calif. Court

 In the Sept.
 9 order, the U.S. District Court for the Northern District of California wrote that, as they are currently written, the claims fail under the reasonable consumer test.

-Elizabeth Castillo asserted the underlying class action claims, contending that Prime Hydration LLC has advertised its Grape Sports Drink as one that uses healthy ingredients but actually contains per- …
+Elizabeth Castillo asserted the underlying class action claims, contending that Prime Hydration LLC has advertised its Grape Sports Drink as one that uses healthy ingredients but actually contains per- and polyfluoroalkyl …

 UPCOMING CONFERENCES